noanabeshima/tinymodel/README.md

 # [TinyModel](https://github.com/noanabeshima/tiny_model)

+# There's currently an issue where Python 3.13 doesn't work with TinyModel, please use Python 3.11 or 3.12 instead.
+Python 3.11.11 definitely works.

 TinyModel is a 4 layer, 44M parameter model trained on [TinyStories V2](https://arxiv.org/abs/2305.07759) for mechanistic interpretability.
 It uses ReLU activations and no layernorms.
 It comes with trained SAEs and transcoders.

 It can be installed with `pip install tinymodel` for Python 3.11 and higher.